 In the six-week programme users learn cognitive techniques to help tackle the so-called ‘racing mind’ – the state in which people find themselves staring at the ceiling late at night, becoming overwhelmed by the thoughts and anxieties circling them as they desperately try to sleep – and behavioural strategies to help reset sleeping patterns naturally, without relying on sleeping pills or other drugs.
 The evidence indicates that better sleep leads to improved quality of life – in the waking hours as well as during the night.

 Innovate UK is funding a project providing free direct access to Sleepio to all 2.7 million adults living in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire) from October 2018 until June 2020.
 This is the first large-scale NHS rollout of direct access digital medicine.
 This means people can access the programme whenever they like without needing a GP referral or prescription.

 This initiative is being led by the Oxford Academic Health Science Network (Oxford AHSN) in partnership with Big Health (the company behind Sleepio), major employers, GP surgeries and other primary care professionals.
 It is supported by NHS England and the NHS Innovation Accelerator.

-A health economic evaluation will be conducted at the end of the year-long trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.
+A health economic evaluation will be conducted at the end of the 18-month trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.